 United States Holocaust Memorial Museum

-The memory of the tragedy that befell the Jewish people who suffered from the Nazis and their supporters is preserved not only in those countries where Jews were destroyed, but in many others.
-United States is no exception.
-In Washington there is a large Holocaust Memorial Museum, whose main task is to pay tribute to the millions of people who lost their lives.
+The memory of the tragedy that befell the Jewish people who suffered from the Nazis and their supporters is preserved not only in those countries where Jews were destroyed but in many others.
+The United States is no exception.
+In Washington, there is a large Holocaust Memorial Museum, whose main task is to pay tribute to the millions of people who lost their lives.
 The museum also collects all the documents related to the Holocaust.

 For many years, the Holocaust Museum in Washington is opposed to racial hatred, fighting for the dignity and freedom of every person.